koppathachan/memoizer/README.md

 fibMemo(40); // run the test file to see benchmarks
 ```

-## To get benchmarks and a trivial test, run :
+## To get benchmarks and a more than trivial test, run :
 ```js
 npm test
 ```